natanil-m/Void-Voyager/README.md

 ## How to Play

-1. Download and install Python and Pygame on your system.
+1. Download and install python.
+2. Install and pygame library using `pip install pygame`.
-2. Clone this repository using `git clone <repository-url>`.
+3. Clone this repository.
-3. Run the game using `python void_voyager.py`.
+4. Run the game using `python void_voyager.py`.

 ## Screenshots